Vascolas18/Genetic-Algorithm-for-the-Knapsack-Problem/README.md

 We repeat this process throughout a given number of generations, hoping the final result is better.

 Task
-Your task is to implement different alternatives to parallelize this small program (see the code attached).
+My task is to implement different alternatives to parallelize this small program (see the code attached).
 The goal is to improve performance, while retaining correctness.
 You should explore the alternatives mentioned in class.

 Note that there is a single print per generation that should be kept in the parallel version.

+Also note that to measure the performance, I try different number of cores.
+Additionally, I run my program several times (30 is usually a good number), and compare distributions (I create a boxplot, and a statistical test because is more powerful).
+To measure time in Java, I use System.nanoTime().